matrixbird/server/README.md

 $ ./target/release/matrixbird
 ```

-The appservice will create a keypair with the `matrix.server_name` field in your `config.toml`.
-These keys are necessary for verifying the homeserver, and talking to remote matrixbird appservices.
-The public key needs to be returned in the homeserver's `.well-known/matrix/client` endpoint, along with the appservice's URL, like so:
+The URL of the appservice needs to be returned in the homeserver's `.well-known/matrix/client` endpoint, like so:

 ```json
 {